Hydrogen Laws and Incentives in California

 Volkswagen (VW) Zero Emission Vehicle (ZEV) Investment Plan

 The California Air Resources Board (ARB) approved the VW California ZEV Investment Plan.
 As required by the October 2016 2.0-Liter Partial Consent Decree, VW must invest $800 million over ten years to support the increased adoption of ZEV technology in California.
 VW will submit a series of four 30-month cycle ZEV investment plans to ARB for approval.
-EPA has approved the Cycle 1 plan, covering Quarter 1, 2017, through Quarter 2, 2019.
+ARB has approved the Cycle 1 plan, covering Quarter 1, 2017, through Quarter 2, 2019.
 The Cycle 1 plan includes building a basic charging network, launching a multi-lingual public outreach and education campaign, and beginning ZEV access projects.
 ZEV infrastructure rollouts will be focused in six metropolitan areas: Fresno, Los Angeles, San Francisco, San Jose, San Diego, and Sacramento.
-VW has also designated Sacramento as the first "Green City," with the goal of offering residents a better quality of life through enhanced mobility and improved air quality.On October 3, 2018, VW released its Cycle 2 plan, covering investments made from July 2019 through December 2021.
+VW has also designated Sacramento as the first "Green City," with the goal of offering residents a better quality of life through enhanced mobility and improved air quality.In December 2018, ARB approved the VW Cycle 2 plan, covering investments made from July 2019 through December 2021.
 Cycle 2 focuses on community charging in metropolitan and rural areas, the installation of direct current (DC) fast chargers on highways and regional routes, residential charging, infrastructure for electrified buses and shuttles, and charging for autonomous vehicles.For more information, see the Electrify America Investment Plan website and ARB's Volkswagen Settlement website.

 Zero Emission Vehicle (ZEV) Deployment Support